juseljuk/IBM-DBA-VA-BAW-RPA/2-Functions/README.md

 ![](./images/web_action_address_change.png)

 Copy the Web Action URL and save it in a notepad, you will need it later.
-It should look like this:
+It should look something like this:

 https://eu-gb.functions.cloud.ibm.com/api/v1/web/jkj-org_dev/default/Start%20Address%20Change%20Workflow

-**(7)** We've now successfully created two _**IBM Cloud Function**_ actions that can accept text as input and talk to the BAW API that will later launch the Handle Address Change workflow.
-The final thing we need to do here is to make this function callable from within _**Watson Assistant**_ (or in fact, any other application).
+**(7)** We've now successfully created two IBM Cloud Functions *actions* to "talk" to our IBM Business Automation Workflow API and to launch the *Handle Address Change* workflow.
+The final thing we need to do here is to make the actions callable from our _**Watson Assistant**_ (or in fact, any other application).

 Now let's go and use our functions in _**Watson Assistant**_.